 - Hit Translate and wait for the process to complete.
 It may take a few minutes depending on the size of the file.
 Watch the progress in the bottom left corner of your browser to make sure it is working.

 - Download the translated file and use it as you see fit.

-You can also access translate from within Google Docs so if you already have the document in Google Drive.
-Access it through Docs and select Translate from the top menu.
+You can also access Translate from within Google Docs so if you already have the document in Google Drive, just access it through Docs and select Translate from the top menu.

 Google Translate is notoriously hit and miss when it comes to the accuracy of its translation.
 Considering it is a free app, we shouldn’t complain too loudly but it is a bit of an issue if you are preparing documents for publication or presentation.

-Which method of translating PDF files you use depends on what you’re doing with the document.
-Manual translation takes time and costs money but should be much more accurate than machine translation.
-Using software or Google Docs may not be as accurate but is free and fast which can be just what you need.
+Which method of translating PDF files you should use depends on what you’re doing with the document.
+Manual translation takes time and costs money but should be much more accurate than machine translation – critical documents for business should probably go this route.
+Using software like Microsoft Translate for Word or Google Translate may not be as accurate but is free (if you have Word 365) and fast which can be just what you need.